A gripping family drama entangled in Milwaukee’s unforgiving underworld

 He had been fourteen then, standing just where he was now, his back against the same cold stone.
 Tiger beside him.

 His grandfather was dressed in black, the sharp lines of his overcoat crisp against the gray Milwaukee afternoon.
 The air was lighter—no mist, no drizzle—but colder.
-Cost had felt it in his fingers, his knuckles red as he shoved his hands deep into his pockets, trying to keep them warm.

 Tiger was unbothered.
 A cigarette hung from the corner of his mouth, the cherry flaring orange with each drag, a brief ember of life against the muted street.